MarkMcDaniels/azure_scripts/README.md

 # azure_scripts
-Azure Scripts for simple tasks.
+Azure Scripts for simple tasks using Az CLI.